 After passing the written tests, you must make an appointment with a Third Party Tester to take the skills test.
-The skills test will take two to three hours to complete and must be taken in a vehicle that is representative of the license class you wish to operate.
+The skills test will usually take 11⁄2- 2 hours to complete and must be taken in a vehicle that is representative of the license class you wish to operate.